PelleLille/hsl-docs/ip.rst

 IP
 ==

-The IP flow acts as a firewall.
+The IP context acts as a firewall.

 Pre-defined variables
 ---------------------